The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 A deceased person, ordinarily used with respect to one who has died recently.

 A debt that was not paid when due.

 A deposit of funds that can be withdrawn without any advance notice.

 An itemized memorandum of the cash and other funds that a customer presents to the bank for credit to his or her account.

 Data received by a creditor indicating that a credit applicant has not paid his or her accounts with other creditors according to the required terms.
-See also Credit Reports.
+See related question Credit Reports.

 A payment that is electronically deposited into an individual's account at a depository institution.
-See also Direct Deposit.
+See related question Direct Deposit.

 A dispute submitted directly to the furnisher about the accuracy of information in your consumer report that relates to an account or other relationship you have with the furnisher.
-See also Credit Disputes.
+See related question Credit Disputes.

 Certain information that Federal and State laws require creditors to give to borrowers relative to the terms of the credit extended.